natenka/natenka.github.io/_posts/2021-06-09-asyncio-links.md

 [asyncio](https://docs.python.org/3/library/asyncio.html) - asyncio is
 a library to write concurrent code using the async/await syntax.

-I've collected links to useful resources on asyncio in one post.
+I have collected links to asyncio resources that I find useful.
-These are the resources that I liked, but there are still a lot of resources that I have not watched or listened to.
+These are the resources that I have read/listened to and that I liked, but of course there are still a lot of resources that I have not watched or listened to.
 Almost all materials are in English.

 Articles: